 I am so glad you’re here so I can show you how to make Beaten Coffee (Indian Cappuccino)!
-Also called whipped coffee, this is one of my favorite coffee drinks, and guess what?
+Also called whipped coffee or dalgona coffee, this is one of my favorite coffee drinks, and guess what?
 You make it with instant coffee!, you guys!

 This post will tell you pretty much everything you need to know about making “soft coffee.”

-So pull up your chair, grab yourself a snack (try this Brown Butter Blueberry Buckle), and learn how to whip your coffee!
+So pull up your chair, grab yourself a snack (try this Brown Butter Blueberry Buckle or these peanut butter sweet rolls), and learn how to whip your coffee!

 After you have the foam, which will take about 10 minutes of rapid stirring with a spoon or about five minutes with a whisk, you pour in hot water and/or milk to make an incredibly smooth and creamy cup of coffee.